iande/mathish.com/_posts/2011-06-05-terrible-ideas.md

 title: Terrible Ideas
 tags: code ruby rubygems
 ---
-While sitting lurking on the #ruby-lang channel on freenode.net, [oddmund](https://github.com/jraregris) suggested creating a `method_missing` handler that would "auto-correct" misspelled method.
+While lurking on the #ruby-lang channel on freenode.net, [oddmund](https://github.com/jraregris) suggested creating a `method_missing` handler that would "auto-correct" misspelled method.
 His suggestion was of course a joke, but it was a pretty good one, so